 The Vienna Circle survived their diaspora in the face of the Nazi regime.
-Logical positivism lived on in America and Britain, and became influential.
+Logical positivism lived on in America and Britain, later becoming influential.
 This contingent made a relevant critique of Fascist propaganda; that form of political rhetoric saturated Germany and other countries in the 1930s and early 1940s.

-Wittgenstein was born in Austria, but became a British citizen, and one strongly linked to Cambridge University.
+Wittgenstein was born in Austria, coming from a wealthy industrialist family.
+However, he became a British citizen, one strongly linked to Cambridge University.
 When I was a young man (and a resident of Cambridge), the dons would discuss “what Wittgenstein really meant.”
-There were permutations of this during my temporary employment under Professor J. P. Stern, who enthused about Kant, Wittgenstein, and Nietzsche in our conversations, which occurred in his book-lined study overlooking a panoramic garden in a select area of Cambridge.
+There were permutations of this during my temporary employment under Professor J. P. Stern, who enthused about Kant, Wittgenstein, and Nietzsche in our conversations.
+These talks occurred in his book-lined study overlooking a panoramic garden in a select area of Cambridge.

 [Wittgenstein had early read Schopenhauer, and believed that the latter was basically correct in his worldview.
 Wittgenstein persisted in the attitude that ultimate reality was beyond conceptual grasp, and therefore a factor of which nothing can be said.
 Only the phenomenal world could be described.
 Various objections have been lodged against this rather inflexible view.
 However, in the 1970s, the exegesis of Wittgenstein was still in the ascendant at places like Cambridge].

 Wittgenstein himself demonstrated a dissatisfaction with the Tractatus at a later phase of his career.
 By then he knew that he had not solved all the problems of philosophy.
-The Tractatus had been influenced by theories of the mathematician Gottlob Frege and his own tutor Bertrand Russell.
-Critics say that the Tractatus is ambiguous and contradictory, and even that Wittgenstein’s version of logic made nonsense of his own propositions.
-He urged that philosophical problems arose from a failure to understand the logic of language.
+The Tractatus had been influenced by theories of the mathematician Gottlob Frege and the author’s own tutor Bertrand Russell.
+Critics say that the Tractatus is ambiguous and contradictory; they even urge that Wittgenstein’s version of logic made nonsense of his own propositions.
+He maintained that philosophical problems arose from a failure to understand the logic of language.

 The advantages of his transition to academic status are not totally convincing.
 He remained a virtual alien within academic life; his aversion to appearing in the college dining room is a well known detail.
 He regarded all the talking as superficial.
 He frequently visited the local cinema in an effort to suspend his prolonged concentration on philosophy; he could appear quite desperate not to be distracted while watching the film.
 During the 1930s he escaped for nearly a year to his distant hut in Norway.
-In 1947 he ceased to lecture at Cambridge, and moved to Ireland, where for a time he lived alone in a hut beside the sea in Galway.
-(For a partisan account, see Norman Malcolm, Ludwig Wittgenstein: A Memoir, Oxford University Press, 1958.)
+In 1947 he ceased to lecture at Cambridge, instead moving to Ireland, where for a time he lived alone in a hut beside the sea in Galway (for a partisan account, see Norman Malcolm, Ludwig Wittgenstein: A Memoir, Oxford University Press, 1958).

 Some critics have said that Wittgenstein was idiosyncratic, suicidal, and homosexual.
 He certainly possessed a strong personality; he was apparently an exacting schoolteacher in the 1920s.
 “His sexuality was ambiguous but he was probably gay; how actively so is still a matter of controversy.”
 See D. J. Richter, “Ludwig Wittgenstein,” Internet Encyclopaedia of Philosophy.

 After his death, many of his writings surfaced in print.
 The most famous of these later works became his Philosophical Investigations (1953).
 Wittgenstein was here committed to what is known as linguistic philosophy.
 He emphasised language as a tool, and introduced the concept of “language game.”
-His treatment of philosophy as language can be considered more of a philosophical problem than a solution.
+A number of differing interpretations of his ambiguous output have emerged.
+Critics say that his treatment of philosophy as language can be considered more of a philosophical problem than a solution.

 Kevin R. D. Shepherd